dcuartielles/bash_site/README.md

 ## Updates

+### 20220120: code templates

+* Created a series of code templates for the different types of code blocks that could be part of the tutorials and hosted them in the *config/templates/code*, these will be called by the tutorial generation system when needed
+* New templates for: C (.c), C++ (.cpp), Processing (.pde), p5js (.js), Python (.py), HTML (.html)
+* Moved the templates into their own subfolders, changed the rendering code to support them
+* TODO: check whether the HTML block needs to be encoded to avoid errors upon rendering

 ### 20220119: DeOldify

 * Spent the coding evening trying out DeOldify in my computer to rescue some old pix from the family, did I ever tell you my grandfather was a hair-dresser?
 Check the pic, he's the guy on the left: